rust-lang/book/second-edition/src/ch04-02-references-and-borrowing.md

 Let’s recap what we’ve discussed about references:

-* At any given time, you can have *either* (but not both of) one mutable reference or any number of immutable references.
+* At any given time, you can have *either* one mutable reference *or* any number of immutable references.
 * References must always be valid.

 Next, we’ll look at a different kind of reference: slices.